 Step 7 – Slice and enjoy!

-In a large bowl, sift together flour, ginger, cinnamon, allspice, baking soda, cloves, and salt.
+- In a large bowl, whisk together flour, ginger, cinnamon, allspice, baking soda, cloves, and salt.
 Set bowl aside.

 - Drop mixer speed to low and add molasses, eggs, vanilla.
 Mix until all ingredients are just blended, particularly the egg yolks, about 1-2 minutes.

-- Keeping mixer speed on low, slowly scoop in the dry ingredients, about 1/2 cup at a time.
+- Keeping mixer speed on low, slowly blend in dry ingredients, about 1/2 cup at a time.
 Alternate by adding buttermilk to the mixer in between; buttermilk, then, dry, then buttermilk, etc. Mix until dry ingredients incorporate and there are minimal clumps, about 2-3 minutes.

 - Pour batter into prepared loaf pan, smoothing out the top.